tinymce/tinymce-jquery/README.md

-# Official TinyMCE JQuery integration
+# Official TinyMCE jQuery integration

 ## About